 Federal and state Bloodborne Pathogens Standards, OSHA 29 CFR 1910.1030 and Cal/OSHA CCR Title 8 Section 5193, are intended to mitigate occupational exposures to pathogens transmitted in human or primate blood or other potentially infectious materials (OPIM).
-The regulations specify that employers must implement an effective program to minimize exposure of employees to potential sources of bloodborne pathogens.
+The regulations specify that employers must implement an effective program to minimize exposure of employees to potential sources of bloodborne pathogens (BBP).

 Scope of the Regulations with Regard to Laboratory Research

 Principal Investigators with laboratory operations involving any reasonable, occupational risk of exposure to human or primate blood or bodily fluids must establish, implement and maintain a written exposure control plan that meets the requirements of OSHA 29 CFR 1910.1030 (c) and CCR Title 8 Section 5193 (c).

 The Biological Use Authorization as the Bloodborne Pathogens Exposure Control Plan

 Within the UC system, a biological use authorization (BUA) is required for work with human or primate blood or tissues.
 BUA applications document the safety protocols and appropriate barriers to prevent direct contact with human blood or OPIM for researchers.
 For BUAs involving work with human or primate blood or OPIM, the BUA will be supplemented with a section for hepatitis B vaccination/declination and annual acknowledgement of the exposure control plan.

 Cal/OSHA requires that exposure control plans are reviewed and acknowledged annually.

 - BBP training dates within the last 12 months for group members,

 - Documented review of the safety protocols,

 Please file signatures pages with the biosafety officer at firstname.lastname@example.org or mail code 5132.